techmania-team/techmania-docs/English/Folders_and_zips.md

 # Zip archives

-When the "Select Track" panel scans the folder shown at the top ("current location"), it will look for and extract all zip archives it sees.
-There are a few caveats:
+When the "Select Track" panel scans a folder, it will look for and extract all zip archives it sees.
+Please note the following:

-* All zip archives will be extracted to the current location.
+* All zip archives will be extracted to the folder they are in.
 * All files in the archive that's not inside a folder will be ignored.
 This is intended to prevent clutter, in case the pattern maker forget to include a folder.
 * All empty folders in the archive will be ignored.
 * If any error occurred during extraction, the game will log an error (refer to Folders section) and silently move on to the next archive.
+* Extracted files will overwrite existing files if they have the same name.
 * Successfully extracted archives will be deleted.